freedomxxjustice/guess-flags/README.md

 # 🌍 Guess Flags

-A fun and educational **flag guessing game** built for Telegram, where you can test your geography skills, collect scores, and climb the leaderboard.
+A fun and educational **flag guessing game** built for Telegram, where you can test your geography skills, collect scores, climb the leaderboard and win prizes.

 ---